Find Affordable College Courses

 Student Diversity

-More men than women pursue bachelor's degrees in health/medical physics.
-About 69.0% of graduates in this field are male.
+More women than men pursue their bachelor's degree in health/medical physics.
+About 59.4% of graduates with this degree are female.

 Gender Number of Grads